solarce/grubernaut.blog/_posts/2014-12-08-kitchen-magic.md

 {% endraw %}
 {% endhighlight %}

-You can also run "kitchen verify" to test an already running instance without destroying the instance.
+You can also run `kitchen verify` to test an already running instance without destroying the instance.

-Hopefully this helps you setup and start testing your puppet infrastructure using Test-Kitchen, Puppet, and Docker!
+Hopefully this helps you setup and start testing your puppet infrastructure using `test-kitchen`, Puppet, and Docker!